 Sidenote: There is a way to harness Shadowplay’s GPU encoding and stream with all the expected bells and whistles.
 Shadowplay uses NVidia’s special NvEnc encoder, which is supported in many streaming and recording programs, including OBS.
 This means you can stream using OBS, and use choose the NvEnc encoder to offload the CPU.

 Shadowplay has been praised as a great local recorder.
 Using a keyboard shortcut, users can automatically record the last few minutes of gameplay.

 Price: Free (must have Nvidia graphics card).

 Bottom line: Shadowplay is able to give the CPU a real break, so if you have a slower computer or need all available computing power for other demanding applications (especially a video game) – Shadowplay might be the way to go.
 It is also good for straight-up gameplay recording.
-If you happen to have an NVidia graphics card – give Shadowplay a try.
+If you happen to have a NVidia graphics card, give Shadowplay a try.

 - Shortcuts makes it easy to capture gameplay